On Erasure Combinatorial Batch Codes: Extremal Results

 \section{Extremal Results}

-In this section, we establish the exact value of $N(m,k,n;r)$ for several families of parameter values.
-We first consider $r\CBC$s where there are at least as many servers as files, that is, $n\leq m$.
+In this section, we establish the exact value of $N(n,k,m;r)$ for several families of parameter values.
+Several of our theorems simplify to previously known results when $r = 0$; we note this before each theorem.

+We first consider $r\CBC$s in which there are at least as many servers as files, that is, $n\leq m$.
+When $r=0$, the conclusion of the next theorem reduces to $N(n,k,m;0)= n$, which is Theorem~3 of Paterson, Stinson, and Wei~\cite{psw}.

 [1]{\ (\text{mod}\ #1)}

 \begin{theorem} Let $n\leq m$.
 Then \end{theorem}